The ghost length and duality on the chain and cochain type levels: results

 Let $X$ be a simply-connected rational space.
 The result \cite[Corollary 2.9]{K5} states that

-Moreover, a simple calculation made in \cite[Example 6.4]{K5} allows us to conclude that if $X$ is a simply-connected rational H-space with $\dim H^*(X; \Q) < \infty$, then the above inequality turns out to be the equality.
+where $\text{cat}X$ stands for the L.-S. category of $X$.
+Moreover, a simple calculation in \cite[Example 6.4]{K5} enables us to conclude that if $X$ is a simply-connected rational H-space with $\dim H^*(X; \Q) < \infty$, then the above inequality turns out to be the equality.
 On the other hand, the inequality can be strict as we will see below.

 \begin{ex} Let $X$ be an infinite wedge of spheres of the form $\bigvee_\alpha S^{n_\alpha}$.
 Then $\text{cat}X_\Q = \text{cat} X =1$.
 By applying Corollary \ref{cor:finite} (1) to the case where $id_X : X \to X$, we see that $\text{level}_{\D(C_*(\Omega X))}^{\ C_*(\Omega X)}\Q = \infty$.
 In fact, $H_*(X; \Q)$ is of infinite dimension. \end{ex}